Generic Name: apomorphine (a poe MOR feen)

 Do not inject apomorphine into a vein.

-Your care provider will show you the best places on your body to inject apomorphine.
+Your care provider will show you where to on your body to inject apomorphine.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

 Your blood pressure will need to be checked often.

-Do not stop using apomorphine suddenly, or you could have unpleasant withdrawal symptoms.
+Do not stop using apomorphine suddenly, or you could have unpleasant withdrawal symptoms such as fever and confusion.
 Ask your doctor how to safely stop using apomorphine.

 If you stop using apomorphine for 7 days or longer, ask your doctor before restarting the medication.
 You may need to restart with a lower dose.